Assistant Professor of Practice. Program Coordinator, Psychological Counseling Program

-The instructor for the course is Rebecca (Becky) Reed.
-Becky is finishing her Ph.D. in Counseling Psychology at Teachers College, Columbia University.
+Becky Reed earned Ph.D. in Counseling Psychology at Teachers College, Columbia University.
 Previously, Becky earned an Educational Masters in Psychological Counseling with a specialization in School Counseling from Columbia University.
 She has eight years of experience working as a school counselor in New York City.
 As a school counselor, she has worked with 6th to 12th graders as they develop their emotional, social, and career pathways.
+Becky also has experience as a therapist working in college counseling centers, hospitals, and community mental health settings.
 Throughout her work, she has paid a particular attention to working on the college process with students, parents, and teachers.
 Becky’s interests focus on college access, integrating research on social class and education, and supporting first generation students apply and persist through college.
 Her dissertation research examined the challenges poor/working-class college students experience and the resiliency factors that help them promote positive psychological outcomes.
-In her free time, Becky enjoys the beach, yoga, cooking, and traveling.
+In her free time, Becky enjoys the beach, running, yoga, cooking, and traveling.